Tech500/E220-Remote-Switch/README.md

+Updated 07/19/2024  --Now with E220 Sleep Mode; reducing always on current to microamp range!

 E220-Remote-Switch project utilizes two, Ebye E220-900T30D RF modules and two, ESP32 microcontrollers.
 Current project status:  INA226 and KY002S have not been implemented in this update.